 \section{Generating aggregates from matching in weight\-ed graphs}

-We now adapt the theory discussed in the previous section to analyze the construction of the coarse space by means of the {\em coarsening based on compatible weighted matching} as in~\cite{DV2013,BootCMatch}.
+We now adopt the theory discussed in the previous section to analyze the construction of the coarse space by means of the {\em coarsening based on compatible weighted matching} as in~\cite{DV2013,BootCMatch}.
+We note that, as described in the original papers, our aggregation approach is driven by the idea to generate aggregates automatically, with no use of heuristics nor a priori information on the near kernel of the linear system; however, after generating non-overlapped aggregates by applying maximum weight matching, the setup of the prolongator operator is based on a projection of an arbitrary vector (hopefully a sample of slow-convergent error components, see Section~\ref{sec:selecting_the_weight} for discussion) on the aggregates, in a way similar to the well-known approaches of AMG based on smoothed aggregation~\cite{VMB1996}.

 We look at the graph $G = (\mathcal{V},\mathcal{E})$ associated with the sparse matrix\footnote{For the sake of simplicity, we are using the same notation for representing linear operators and their corresponding matrices with the only change being the substitution of the adjoint operator with the transpose.} $A$, also known as the adjacency graph of $A$.
 This is the graph $G$ whose set of nodes $\mathcal{V}$ corresponds to the row/column indices $\mathcal{I} = \{1,\ldots,n\}$ of $A$, and whose set of edges $e_{i \mapsto j} = (i,j) \in \mathcal{E}$ is induced by the sparsity pattern of $A$.
 To this graph we associate an edge weight matrix $\hat{A}$ with the following entries:

 where $a_{i,j}$ are the entries of $A$ and $\mathbf{w}=(w_i)_{i=1}^n$ is a given vector.
 For such a graph, a \emph{matching} $\mathcal{M}$ is a set of pairwise non-adjacent edges, containing no loops, i.e., no two edges share a common vertex.
-We call $\mathcal{M}$ a \emph{maximum product matching} if it maximizes the product of the weights of the edges $e_{i \mapsto j}$ belonging it, i.e., if it maximizes the product of the entries of $\hat{A}$ associated to the matched indices.
-We stress that for sub-optimal matching algorithms, as discussed in Section \ref{sec:matching_algorithms}, there may be nodes which are not endpoints of one of the matched edges; we call such nodes \emph{unmatched}.
-By this procedure we are choosing as $V_1,\ldots,V_j$ the spaces defined by the aggregates $\{\mathcal{A}_j\}_{j=1}^{J}$ for the row/column indices $\mathcal{I}$ denoting the matrix entries; equivalently, we are decomposing the index set as
+We call $\mathcal{M}$ a \emph{maximum product matching} if it maximizes the product of the weights of the edges $e_{i \mapsto j}$ belonging to it, i.e., if it maximizes the product of the entries of $\hat{A}$ associated to the matched indices.
+We stress that for sub-optimal matching algorithms, as discussed in Section \ref{sec:matching_algorithms}, there may be nodes which are not endpoints of any of the matched edges: we call such nodes \emph{unmatched}.
+By the above procedure we are choosing as $V_1,\ldots,V_j$ the spaces defined by the aggregates $\{\mathcal{A}_j\}_{j=1}^{J}$ for the row/column indices $\mathcal{I}$ denoting the matrix entries; equivalently, we are decomposing the index set as

 More generally, to further reduce the dimension of the coarse space, we can perform subsequent pairwise matching steps, i.e., we can iterate $\ell$ times the matching procedure, acting each time on the graph $G'$ obtained by collapsing together the matched nodes from the previous step.